freenas/freenas-docs/userguide/tasks.rst

 * the SSH service must be running on *PULL*

 To create the public/private key pair for the rsync user account, open :ref:`Shell` on *PUSH* and run :command:`ssh-keygen`.
-The following example generates an RSA type public/private key pair for the *root* user.
+This example generates an RSA type public/private key pair for the *root* user.
 When creating the key pair, do not enter the passphrase as the key is meant to be used for an automated task.

 .. code-block:: none